Q: Do I need IRB oversight for a class project?

 - Has no foreseeable risk to the parties involved, and the data of interest are not of a sensitive nature

-Some examples of such projects include public naturalistic observations with no interaction with the participants, the informational interviews done by Gateways students and classroom demonstrations of experiments.
+Some examples of such projects include public naturalistic observations with no interaction with the participants, the informational interviews done by First-Year Experience program students and classroom demonstrations of experiments.

 If any of the above points is not true of your project, then some form of IRB oversight is probably needed.
 If in doubt about your particular project, please contact the IRB.